Post

 🧭 11.
 Summary & Philosophy

-Optimize because you understand — not because “some list said so.”
+Tune your system because you understand it — not because “a list said so.”

 Author: Sinisa Bozic · 2025